buddino/node-red-contrib-gaianode/README.md

 Access requires a valid Sparkworks account (see [Configuration](#Configuration))

 ## Installation
 You can install gaianodes directly using the editor i.e. the web interface.
 To do this select Manage Palette from the menu (top right), and then select the install tab in the palette.
-You can now search for new nodes to install, just type *gaianode* and select **node-red-contrib-gaianode update**.
+You can now search for new nodes to install, just type *gaianode* and select **node-red-contrib-gaianode**.
 After a while the new nodes will appear in the left panel under the group *Gaia*.

 Otherwise you can install gaianodes within your user data directory (by default, %HOME%/.node-red) by typing:
 ```